nx-lr/protea/readme.md

 ### Strings

 A string literal consists of a character sequence enclosed in single or double quotes.
 The underlying implementation denotes how the string should be encoded, usually UTF-16.
-There are two forms - verbatim and interpreted string literals.
-The verbatim form is a sequence of characters enclosed in single quotes, and the interpreted form is a sequence of characters enclosed in double quotes, with the escape sequences enclosed in single quote ihsi :
+There are two forms - verbatim (raw) and interpreted (escaped) string literals.
+The verbatim form is enclosed in single quotes while the interpreted form is enclosed in double.

 ```dart
 $stringLit = `(?/